-This policy applies to all Medaille College employees, including full and part-time staff, contractors, guests and other agents who use a mobile device to access, store, back up, or relocate any organization or client-specific data.
-Consequently, employment at Medaille College does not automatically guarantee the initial or ongoing ability to use these devices to gain access to corporate networks and information.
+This policy applies to all Medaille University employees, including full and part-time staff, contractors, guests and other agents who use a mobile device to access, store, back up, or relocate any organization or client-specific data.
+Consequently, employment at Medaille University does not automatically guarantee the initial or ongoing ability to use these devices to gain access to corporate networks and information.

 The policy addresses a range of threats to enterprise data, or related to its use, such as:

 Devices used to transfer or transport work files could be lost or stolen.

 Sensitive corporate data is deliberately stolen and sold by an employee or unsanctioned third party.